Gigafactory Shanghai: Construction and delivery (2019)

 A construction permit was granted by the Shanghai municipal government authorizing work to begin after 29 December 2018.
 The project contractor is China Construction Third Engineering Bureau Co., Ltd., part of China State Construction Engineering, a large state-owned construction company.

 The factory site is in the Lingang Industrial Zone within the Pudong district of Shanghai, with the western edge bordering the Fengxian district.

 By December 2018, construction activity at the site was underway with site grading.
 Shanghai Mayor Ying Yong visited the site on 5 December.
 A subsidiary of China Minmetals was making preparations for piling foundations.
 Shanghai Construction Group was one of the companies bidding for part of the larger construction contract.

 On 7 January 2019, the groundbreaking ceremony was held.
 By March, foundation work in some areas of the large facility was in place and structure is being erected, with crews operating at the site on multiple shifts to accelerate construction.

 By early August 2019, the building exteriors were nearly complete, and the general assembly building was being fitted with manufacturing equipment, with a target to begin production in November.
 The plant received its "comprehensive acceptance certificate" on 19 August.

 In the 3Q2019 quarterly investor call on 23 October 2019, Tesla reported that it is ahead of schedule with getting the factory into production.
 Moreover, it was built in just ten months, is ready for production, and was built for approximately 65% less capital expenditure per unit of manufacturing capacity than had been the Model 3 production system in the US.
 General assembly of the initial Tesla Model 3s was operating by October 2019, with 30% of the car coming from China.

 Expansion (2021)

 In April 2021, local reports have noted that preliminary work on the new site south of the main complex has been going on for some time.
 Tesla was the sole bidder for the land, and while the bidding process Gigafactory produced vehicles and the Model Y at a rate of about 450,000 cars per year, the expanded site is already being prepared for construction.

-Expansion of Giga Shanghai was briefly halted in 2023 after the Chinese central government expressed concerns with Elon's activities at SpaceX, in particular the quickly expanding military applications of Starlink and its potential impact on global strategic defense.
+Expansion of Giga Shanghai was briefly halted in 2023 after the Chinese central government expressed concerns with Elon Musk's activities at SpaceX, in particular the quickly expanding military applications of Starlink and its potential impact on global strategic defense.